HaizenTrist/Recursive-Backtracking-Algorithm/README.md

-Implementation of a recursive backtracking algorithm to solve Sudoku board.
+Created a program to automatically solve any valid Sudoku board using Python in under 1 second.

-Algorithm will proceduraly solve a provided Sudoku board until a mistake is made, at which point it will backtrack to the previous tile and try again with a new solution.

-This process will repeat until the board is solved or no solutions are possible.
+Removed all possibility of incorrect solutions by allowing the program to go back and try a different answer upon detecting a mistake using the Backtracking method.

 A custom board can be defined by editing the array in code.
-An example board is provided below.
+The example board is provided below:

 ## Example
 ### Input: